-How much to feed a four-month-old German Shepherd
+How much to feed a 4 month old German Shepherd

 When your 4-month-old German shepherd puppy is at his happiest and most playful, he will be burning calories without even realizing it!
-The average 4-month old pup requires about three cups of dry food per day to maintain good body weight.
+The average 4-month-old pup requires about three cups of dry food per day to maintain a good body weight.
 You should also provide water throughout the day to keep them hydrated.

 Usually, you should feed your pooch depending on their size and activity level so you may need to adjust this number from time to time.
 You should not feed your dog any human food because it could lead them to develop allergies.
 Plus, human food is made for humans, and it does not contain the nutrients that your puppy requires.

-If you are not sure how much to give your 4-month old puppy, you should consult your vet for the correct feeding amounts.
+If you are not sure how much to give your puppy, you should consult your vet to know the correct feeding amounts.